-MIT Alert is used to notify our community of the appropriate actions to take when a major emergency impacts MIT.
+MIT Alert is used to notify our community of the appropriate actions to take when a major emergency or dangerous situation impacts MIT.

-This system uses numerous electronic methods to rapidly inform the community of what is occurring, where it is occurring, and what actions to take to stay safe.
+This system uses numerous methods to inform the community of what is occurring, where it is occurring, and what actions to take to stay safe.

 How It Works

-Upon confirmation of a significant emergency or dangerous situation that may cause an immediate threat to the life safety of the MIT community or a major disruption to operations, MIT Alert messages are disseminated using all, or some, of these communication methods:
+Upon confirmation of a significant emergency or dangerous situation that may cause an immediate threat to the life safety of the MIT community or a major disruption to operations, MIT Alert messages will be disseminated using some, or all, of these communication methods:

 - Text messages (SMS)